SiteLock

 The federal government has the power to mitigate these hardships by implementing policies with a “human face.”
 This means ensuring that reforms do not disproportionately affect the most vulnerable citizens and promoting transparency in government spending.
 Stringent measures to reduce excesses within the government itself could redirect resources to sectors in critical need, such as healthcare and education.

 Beyond cutting wasteful spending, the government should invest in sectors that foster economic resilience and self-sufficiency, like agriculture and small businesses.
-With a largely young population, prioritizing youth employment through skill development and entrepreneurship is essential.
+With a largely young population, prioritising youth employment through skill development and entrepreneurship is essential.

 “This is a pivotal moment for Nigeria,” said Dr. Salami.
 “We need to empower our youth and invest in sustainable practices to ensure a stable future.
 The current approach isn’t working, and we need to change course urgently.”